 But what about all the paper documents in file cabinets back at the office, the ones that need to be accessed routinely by teams?
 Companies in the finance, insurance, legal, and government sectors are especially paper-reliant.
 Telework is a challenge when the nature of the work requires paper documents.

-That’s where document imaging fits in to the productivity picture.
+That’s where document digitization fits in to the productivity picture.
 Digital versions of paper documents, stored on secure internal servers or cloud servers, can be accessed and shared among remote workers.
-In combination with other collaboration tools, imaging gives teleworkers the infrastructure to be even more productive than they were in the office.
+In combination with other collaboration tools, digitization gives teleworkers the infrastructure to be even more productive than they were in the office.

 Telework is upon us, like it or not.
 With the right tools and systems we can make it work to the benefit of our individual businesses, and the economy as a whole.
 And when the current crisis ends, telework will have proven itself to be the work style of the future.